 The decision of how to structure your start-up is extremely important.
 While there are multiple options, there is no one best legal structure for any specific type of business.
 However, there is a best choice based on your specific goals.
-In order to make your decision, you will need to consider 4 factors:
+In order to make your decision, you will

 - Personal liability,

 The decision-making process can become difficult because these are many forms to choose from.
 Today, this article lists the most popular business structures.

 - Sole Proprietorship– Essentially, this means one person owns the business.
 Everything is in one person’s name, and all payables are personal expenses.
 The advantage here is the owner answers to no one.
 Nevertheless, the owner is also personally responsible for all the business’ financial issues.